New Government rules for higher and denser housing need to be incorporated into our District Plan.

 About this plan change

-Some parts of Proposed Plan Change 56 take immediate legal effect from 18 August 2022.
+Some parts of Proposed Plan Change 56 took immediate legal effect from 18 August 2022.
 Read the Summary of Immediate Legal Effect Information (PDF 151 KB) which provides guidance for plan users on which parts of the Proposed Plan Change take immediate legal effect.

 - Wellington Regional Housing and Business Development Capacity Assessment 2019 (PDF 1.31MB)